AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 hierarchical configuration file, and a view on statistical information about the device and its environment.

-The LwM2M data model is very strictly organized as a three-level tree.
-Entities on each of those levels are identified with numerical identifiers.
-Those three levels are:
+The LwM2M data model organized as a tree up to four levels deep.
+Entities on each of those levels are identified with numerical identifiers, in range 0-65534, inclusive.
+A reserved value of 65535 (called ``MAX_ID`` in protocol's specification) carries a special meaning in many contexts.
+Those levels
+are:

 - **Object** - each Object represent some different concept of data accessible via the LwM2M Client.
 For example, separate Objects are defined for managing connections with LwM2M Servers, for managing network connections, for accessing data from various types of sensors, etc.

-  Each Object is assigned a unique numerical identifier in the range 0-65535, inclusive.
+  Each Object is assigned a unique numerical identifier.
 OMA manages a `registry of known Object IDs
   <https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html>`_.
   Each Object defines a set of Resources whose meanings are common for each Object Instance.